-When you have a lot of people in the family car, chances are not everyone will want to listen to the same thing at the same moment.
+When you have a lot of people in the family car, chances are not everyone will want to listen to the same thing at the exact moment.
 That would be just too ideal.
-Keep a lot of headphones on hand so you can have people watching different movies and listening to different music all at the same time.
+Keep a lot of headphones on hand so you can have people watching different movies and listening to different music simultaneously.
 Get some earplugs and keep them handy, too.
 You never know when someone may want to take a nap while the other passengers aren’t ready to relax.

 5. Add an Aftermarket DVD Player

-Make use of all of those DVDs you’re holding onto by installing a DVD player.
-You can get these for under $200 typically, and they include a dvd player and a screen.
-Having the option to watch online streaming movies on an iPad, as well as DVDs on one of these players will definitely keep everyone happy.
+Use all of those DVDs you’re holding onto by installing a DVD player.
+You can typically get these for under $200, including a DVD player and a screen.
+Having the option to watch online streaming movies on an iPad and DVDs on one of these players will keep everyone happy.

 6. Install a Wireless Video Game System

-Just like the DVD player, you can also get a video game system and set it up in your vehicle to add some on-the-road entertainment.
+Like the DVD player, you can also get a video game system and set it up in your vehicle to add on-the-road entertainment.

 7. Keep an iPod Powered Up

-For times when the radio gets old, keep a iPod on hand in your vehicle with a bunch of favorite mixes, playlists and artists so you can be ready with a soundtrack to your trip whenever you want.
-Fill it up with songs before a long road trip and let your passengers play mobile dj for a fun ride.
+For times when the radio gets old, keep an iPod on hand in your vehicle with a bunch of favorite mixes, playlists, and artists so you can be ready with a soundtrack to your trip whenever you want.
+Fill it up with songs before a long road trip and let your passengers play mobile DJ for a fun ride.

 8. Don’t Forget Storage

-Keep a spare charging jack and a pair or two of headphones on hand.
-If one of these things breaks you’re in trouble.
+Keep a spare charging jack and a pair or two headphones on hand.
+If one of these things breaks, you’re in trouble.
 They’re cheap enough that a spare won’t set you back too much.

 The joy of a DIY car entertainment system is that you’re getting to piece it together yourself.
 Unless you want the best of the best, have fun shopping and saving by looking for aftermarket items at lower prices than you’d expect to pay.
-You can deck out your entire car with an entertainment system for a fraction of what others end up spending.
+You can deck out your entire car with an entertainment system for a fraction of what others spend.